tusharagg1/chest-x-ray-ai/docs/SRS/README.md

 Describe ...

-Only one of the CA or SRS document should be completed
+Only one of the CA or SRS document should be completed.
+You can delete the other one.